kcdstoragews/lab/README.md

 The _volume snapshot_ feature is now ready to be tested.

-The following will lead you in the management of snapshots with a simple lightweight container BusyBox.
+The following will walk you through the management of snapshots with a simple lightweight BusyBox container.

 We've prepared all the necessary files for you to save a little time.
 Please prepare the environment with the following commands: